Xelezard/btel/README.md

 Press esc to go back to Mode mode.

+#### Find mode
+This mode can be accesed by typing "f" or "find" into the "mode" field in Mode mode.

+Enter your pattern and hit enter to move the cursor to the first finding.

+Press esc to go back to Mode mode.

 #### Error mode
 This mode will load when an error occurs and it will display an error message on the lower text field.